 - Other small insects found in the hair

 A head louse is a tan or grayish insect about the size of a strawberry seed.
-It feeds on human blood from a person's scalp.
-The female louse produces a sticky substance that firmly attaches each egg to the base of a hair shaft no more than 3/16 inch (5 millimeters) from the scalp.
+It feeds on human blood from the scalp.
+The female louse produces a sticky substance that firmly attaches each egg to the base of a hair shaft less than 1/4 inch (5 millimeters) from the scalp.

 The louse life cycle